XinYuScience/EC_legacy_GPP/README.md

 ###7 .R files for the calculation###

+0_Functions:The code is the self-defined functions to support calculation

 1_Legacy_calculation_4_each_site.R: The code is to identify drought events and quantify drought legacy effects on GPP for eddy covariance sites

 2_create_drought_events_csv.R: The code is to create a .csv file which includes the identified drought events

 3_summary_all_sites.R: The code is for post-processing to summarize the legacy effects of all indentifed drought events and quantify potential drivers

+4_Extract_ERA5_4SPEI.R: to extract era5_land data at eddy covariance sites for the calculation of SPEI

+5_SPEI_calculation_PWM.R: to calculate daily SPEI using Probability-Weighted Moments

+6_SPEI_drought_flag: to flag the defined drought events with SPEI

-4_causal_analysis_all_biomes.R: The code is to identify the drivers of legacy effects for all biomes using HSIC perm, HSIC gamma, and KCIT
+7_causal_analysis_all_biomes.R: The code is to identify the drivers of legacy effects for all biomes using HSIC perm, HSIC gamma, and KCIT

-5_causal_analysis_forests.R: The code is to identify the drivers of legacy effects for forests using HSIC perm, HSIC gamma, and KCIT
+8_causal_analysis_forests.R: The code is to identify the drivers of legacy effects for forests using HSIC perm, HSIC gamma, and KCIT

-6_SVR.R:The code is to develop a support vector regression model to evaluate the relationship
-#between legacy effects in forests and their drivers, i.e. species richness and wood density variability

-7_SHAP.R:The code is to calculate the SHAP values of predictors for GPP during legacy and non-legacy periods
+9_SHAP.R:The code is to calculate the SHAP values of predictors for GPP during legacy and non-legacy periods

-8_Functions.R:The code is the self-defined functions to support calculation

 ###3 .csv files as support information for the calculation###

-1_all_sites_data_record.csv: The file includes the information of investigated eddy coraviance sites 2_factors.csv: The file includes the climate, site metric, and plant functional traits of investigated eddy covariance sites
+1_all_sites_data_record.csv: The file includes the information of investigated eddy coraviance sites 2_factors.csv: The file includes the climate, site metric, and plant functional traits of investigated eddy covariance sites Figure3a.csv: the support information for the Figure 3a

-###4 .R files for plotting the main figures###
+###3 .R files + 1 .pptx file for plotting the main figures###
+Figure1.R
+Figure2.R
+Figure3.R
+Figure3.pptx: add circles to Figure3

+### supplement ###
+.R files to plot the supplementary figures and associated calculation scripts.

 ######## Demo ############6 files for demo###
 Data: demo_DE-Hai.csv